 Well, in contrast to this, it is seen that customer success teams are quite proactive.
 It is because they need to anticipate their client’s problems and thus have to be in close contact.

 Most of their work includes reaching out to clients, finding out the troubling issues, and figuring out ways to solve them.
 They also need to have an extensive understanding of the customer’s issues, goals, and perspective.
 This will grab the highest ROI out of the given product or service.

 Measure of Success

 A measure of success drives a close call from both the managers.
 While, PMs have client renewals as their sole marker of success, mainly due to a paucity of differences in priorities and resources.
 Quite unlikely, for CSMs, their measure of success is directly tied to a customer.
-The customer success team is incentivised to facilitate benefits such as ROI and enhance productivity to impact the business in a positive way.
+The customer success team is incentivized to facilitate benefits such as ROI and enhance productivity to impact the business in a positive way.

 As companies evolve, it is kind of expected to see blurred lines between duties, responsibilities and titles in between customer success manager vs project manager.

 Both of the roles will continue to exist.
 But what really matters is dependent on the organization, the product, and the implementation lifecycle.
 At the end of the day, it all boils down to how is your company structured.

 Creating the kind of a long-term relationship that a CSM seeks is crucial to generate customer loyalty and revenue.
 Note that some customers will defer to the PMs when it is time to get upsell and receive renewals.
 22

 But the two are not exclusive – they both need to work as a team, they both need to be active and successful in a simple company.
 The vital thing point is to not conflate them in their respective roles.
 And in the end, the smooth amalgamation of both these roles is what matters.